stantretyakov/automation/README.md

 ## Database Schema

 The `schema/postgres.sql` file contains a simple schema for managing multi-tenant pipelines and their runs in PostgreSQL.
+It also defines stored procedures used by the functions to persist pipeline metadata and log requests.

 ## Notes